To save and invest, individuals need access to the banking system and credit. It is essential for financial independence.

 To prevent fraud, institutions should not be required to cash a check unless it is made out to the person who presents it.
-And that person must be registered for check-cashing privileges with the institution.
+In addition, that person should have to be registered for check-cashing privileges with the institution.

-Financial institutions should be required to put in place consumer protections on fees and disclosures.
+Financial institutions should be required to offer consumer protections related to fees and disclosures.
 This includes requiring fees to be fair, reasonable, and clearly disclosed.
 In addition:

 - Transactions should be processed in the order in which they are received.

 - Deposits should not be delayed.
 Holds placed on deposits should be minimized unless there is a high likelihood of fraud.
 Policymakers, regulators, and the financial industry should continue to develop faster payment mechanisms that reduce delays without increasing cost or compromising safety.